venkatesh010196/naive-bayes-classifier/README.md

-# Naive Bayes Classifier for Essay Detection
+# Naive Bayes Classifier for Essay class Detection

 ## Instructions to Train and Test the Model on Colab Notebook